willGauntletAi/many-notes/README.md

 ### Enable OAuth providers

 Many Notes supports a convenient way to authenticate with OAuth providers.
 Typically, these credentials may be retrieved by creating a "developer application" within the dashboard of the service you wish to use.
-Many Notes currently supports authentication via Facebook, Twitter, LinkedIn, Google, GitHub, GitLab, Bitbucket, and Slack.
+Many Notes currently supports authentication via Facebook, Twitter, LinkedIn, Google, GitHub, GitLab, Bitbucket, Slack, Authentik, and Keycloak.
+You can enable multiple providers simultaneously by adding the corresponding environment variables.

 For example, to enable GitHub OAuth, add:

 ```yaml
 environment: